lppllppl920/EndoscopyDepthEstimation-Pytorch/README.md

 ![](clip_1.gif) ![](clip_2.gif)

+*Depth predictions come from a testing patient and camera which are not seen during training.
+Depth maps are normalized per frame for display purpose*

 This codebase implements the system described in the paper:

 **Self-supervised Learning for Dense Depth Estimation in Monocular Endoscopy**